 Featured at the 1904 St. Louis World’s Fair, the popularity of this simple sandwich creation quickly spread nationwide.
 Within a few years, the term ‘burger’ was used for beef as well as other meats and seafood patties on a bun.
 By the 1920s, with burger joints opening across the country, the classic combo of a burger, fries, and a shake became standard at soda shops and roadside diners.
 A few years later, the first printed reference to cheeseburgers appeared.
 And by the 50s and 60s, the familiar golden arches became an iconic symbol for this American meal.

-- Hudson Bay Beef Spice: The coarse grind makes this blend ideal for mixing into meat.
-Salt, pepper, coriander, and rosemary pair perfectly with classic beef burgers.
+- Hudson Bay Turkey Burgers: The coarse grind makes this blend ideal for mixing into meat.
+While the seasoning is our take on a Montreal-style steak seasoning, the classic flavor of salt, pepper, coriander, and rosemary pair perfectly with turkey burgers.

 For more summer grilling and BBQ ideas, visit the Recipe section of our website.